hwangh4/whattoread/README.md

 These programs build an intuitive book recommendation service for English learning students using Google Books API.
-The user will interact with the system by querying in an initial keyword, and the system will return several recommended keywords to narrow down the scope.
-A user profile is built through several rounds of user-item interaction of simple interactions using buttons.
+The user will interact with the system by querying in an initial keyword, and the system will return several recommended keywords to narrow down the suggestion scope.
+A user profile is built through several rounds of simple user-item interaction using buttons.
 A final recommendation will be presented to the user when the system decides whether the amount of collected profile is sufficient.